loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 `KargoGitHubWebhook` claim so Crossplane creates the matching GitHub webhook from that status URL.
 That lets new images refresh `Warehouse`s immediately instead of waiting for polling.

+The Flux bridge for that Kargo host-app path now also creates its own `GitRepository` (`vcluster-flux-demo-kargo`) in `p-vcluster-flux-demo`.
+That removes the earlier race where the continuous-promotion Kargo bridge could reconcile before the separate Flux demo source `GitRepository` from the Flux use case existed.

 In the `vind` self-contained path, bootstrap also creates a `forgejo-image-credentials` Secret in the `progressive-delivery` and `pre-prod-gate` namespaces so Kargo can authenticate to the private Forgejo registry.
 GitHub-backed paths only need an equivalent Kargo image-credential secret when the chosen registry is private.